nolanyee/data-science-portfolio/mosaic-generator/README.md

 ### Tile Adjustment

 From the final Voronoi diagram, exact centroids are calculated for each region (not rounded to the nearest pixel).
-Using the user defined aspect ratio factor, the directional field, and a user specified size parameter, the coordinates of the corners of each rectangle are calculated.
+Using the user-defined aspect ratio factor, the directional field, and a user-specified size parameter, the coordinates of the corners of each rectangle are calculated.
 Each tile is stored as a list of 4 corner points.
 The tiles are rendered as polygons using matplotlib.

 <img src="images/Iteration0.png" width="350">